Tag: reflection

 The idols that the Israelites made and worshiped so that they could maintain the lives they had…did nothing.
 The God they had abandoned promised to remain with them and to them.

 While carrying their empty, lifeless idols into captivity…God reached out.
-God said—in effect—I am here to carry you…and give you life.
+God said—in effect—I am here to carry you…and you life.

 ※Reflection※